-Like much of Austin’s history, the alluring Stokes Castle certainly doesn’t fall short.
+Like much of Austin’s history, the alluring Stokes Castle certainly doesn’t fall short of incredible.
 Positioned on the hillside when driving into the western side of this charming community, the Stokes Castle towers over the picturesque Reese River Valley below, reminiscent of a watch tower.

 Originally erected in 1897, this elaborate three-story tower is a remnant of the lucrative mining fortunates that inundated this region.
 Anson Phelps Stokes, a prominent mine developer, railroad magnate and banker, purchased this land with the intention of constructing a summer residence for his family.
 As a distinctive businessmen and world traveler, Stokes modeled his elaborate home after a tower he had once admired in the Roman Campagna in Italy.
 Essentially a copy of a Roman Villa, his home was built entirely of hand-hewn, native granite.
 Amazingly enough, these gargantuan slabs were hoisted into place with a hand winch and held in place with rock wedging and clay mortar.